isc-projects/kea/doc/sphinx/arm/admin.rst

     [mysqld]
     innodb_flush_log_at_trx_commit=2

-Be aware that changing this value can result with problems during data recovery after a crash, so we strongly recommend checking the `MySQL documentation <https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit>`__.
+Be aware that changing this value can cause problems during data recovery after a crash, so we strongly recommend checking the `MySQL documentation <https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit>`__.

 .. _pgsql-database: